10 TOEFL Reading Question Types

 This type of question requires you to understand why the author has included pieces of information.
 The answer is not directly stated in the reading passage.
 To solve this type of question, you need to understand the main point of the paragraph and how the referenced information is related to the main point of the paragraph.
 You will see the question phrased something like the following: Why does the author mention XXX in paragraph 2?
 Here is an example.

-- To provide evidence that irreducibly complex systems exist
+- To present evidence supporting the existence of irreducibly complex systems

-- The support the claim that natural selection is just a theory and difficult to prove
+- To substantiate the claim that natural selection is a theory that poses challenges in terms of definitive proof

 Detail (Factual Information) Question